Find data with filters

 and ORDER BY

-clauses to filter and sort data, and there are many ways to create complex CQL statements to find data quickly and efficiently.
+clauses to filter and sort data, and there are many ways to create complex CQL statements to find data efficiently.

 For information about writing and executing CQL statements, see the following: